tmurray222/springbootmaze/README.md

 is served as a static page, but most of the dynamic work is done through JavaScript.
 I used jQuery mainly for simplicity since I haven't learned enough about AngularJS to figure out how to write a good front end.

+# GUI
+The maze is represented visually in an HTML table.
+I probably should have put in a legend, but it's pretty much self-explanatory.
+* Red: A wall
+* White: An open cell that can be visited
+* A and B: Start and end of the maze respectively
+* Green: Nodes that are checked during the solution process
+* Green with dot: The winning path from A to B.

 ## API handler
 MazeController handles the following API requests:
 * GET / Redirects to index.html, a static page.